timescale/docs/mst/saml-okta-mst.md

 <procedure>

 1. Log in to your [MST account] [mst-login].
-1. Finalize the configuration on the `Authentication` tab of the `Account page`.
+1. In the `Authentication` tab of the `Account page, finalize the configuration.
 1. Add the *Certificate file* in the `SAML Certificate` field.
 1. Enable the `Enable IdP Login` and `Enable authentication method`.
 1. Click `Edit methd` to save the settings.